+ FAQs

 As many as you like.
 But…

 Your professors want to help you.
 Really, they do.
-But at some point, seeking help becomes a form of dependence.
+However, there is a point where seeking help becomes a form of dependence.
 Taken to extremes, your help-seeking becomes an avoidance of your own responsibility as a writer, a thinker, a student, a human.

 Over the years I have had many students who bring their work to me excessively and want my approval on every edit of their written work.
 The students who do this just want to do well, but consider what they lose in the bargain.
 At some point the essay or project ceases to be the work of the student, as the line between authorship and critique first blurs and then becomes indistinguishable.
 The student has completely surrendered their right to think and know and argue on their own terms, blithely giving away their freedom to an authority figure in the person of their teacher.